 Bhima River plays the key role in irrigation purposes of Telangana and Andhra Pradesh.
 This rain fed River is a major river in southern India.
-It flows southeast for 861 kilometres through Maharashtra, Karnataka and Telangana before merging into the Krishna River.
-After the first sixty-five kilometres in a narrow valley through rugged terrain, the banks open up and form a fertile agricultural area which is densely populated.
+It flows southeast for 861 kilometers through Maharashtra, Karnataka and Telangana before merging into the Krishna River.
+After the first 65 kilometers in a narrow valley through rugged terrain, the banks open up and form a fertile agricultural area which is densely populated.
 The River is prone to flooding due to heavy rainfall during the monsoon season.

 Manjira River is the tributary of Godavari River.
 This river is one of the important rivers in Telangana.
 Manjira River passes through the states of Maharashtra, Karnataka and Telangana.
-It originates in the Balaghat range of hills at an altitude of 823 metres and empties into the Godavari River.
-It has a total catchments area of 30,844 square kilometres area of land.
+It originates in the Balaghat range of hills at an altitude of 823 meters and empties into the Godavari River.
+It has a total catchments area of 30,844 square kilometers area of land.

 Paleru is a tributary of the Krishna river of South India.
-This river flows through the Telangana state of India.
+This river also flows through Telangana.
 During the Nizam rule, a reservoir was constructed on the Paleru River at Paleru town, Kusumanchi.
-There are hundreds of acres are irrigated with the help of this reservoir.
+There a hundreds of acres are irrigated with the help of this reservoir.

 Other rivers of Telangana are Dhundhubhi River, Dindi River, Haridra River, Indravati River, Kadam River, Karanja River, Kinnerasani River, Maner River, Munneru River, Tungabhadra River, Wainganga River, Wyra River, Yerrakaluva River etc.

 (Last Updated on : 26-06-2019)